Baked instead of fried, this General Tso’s Cauliflower is easy, healthy, and full of flavor!

 If this sticky sauce doesn’t turn you into a cauliflower lover, then I don’t know what will.

 When I decided that I wanted to make General Tso’s Cauliflower, I knew I wanted to bake the cauliflower rather than fry it.

 You might think that this is because I want to keep things healthy, but really it’s because I’m too lazy to fry the cauliflower.

 I loathe frying things.
 I made mejadra for Christmas and had to deep fry EIGHT sliced up onions to go with it.
 It was traumatic.

 I like to serve this with some crisp greens added to the plate right before serving.
 It adds a little textural variety as well as color.

 This time I used fresh bok choy leaves, but you could also use Chinese cabbage or sliced scallions.

 I made this to go alongside the Sichuan bok choy tofu stir fry I made, but you could also eat this as a main dish.

-I have a feeling that this cauliflower would be just as delicious in some kung pao or sweet and sour sauce!
+I have a feeling that this Chinese cauliflower recipe would be just as delicious in some kung pao or sweet and sour sauce!